Overview

 What if VIP topic health score is poor?

-- Identify issues - Check All recommendations in VIP topics section and review the Risk analysis section
+- Identify issues - check all recommendations in the VIP topics section and review the risk analysis.

-- Take action - For replication issues, follow replication remediation steps.
-For partition problems, follow partition troubleshooting steps.
-For performance issues, review consumer lag and throughput metrics
+- Take action - for risk of data loss, follow the replication remediation steps.
+For cluster efficiency, follow partition troubleshooting steps.
+For load imbalance, resolve issues with partition skew.

 - Verify improvement - Monitor the health score after remediation to confirm resolution